smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 #### Preconditions

 As demonstrated in the flow, the following conditions are required to use this function.
-If the SDL cannot use this function, it will perform the same operation as before.
+If the SDL app or HU cannot use this function, it will perform the same operation as before.

 |conditions|details|